fnands/fnands.com/blog/2025/30_day_map_process/index.md

 What is clear to me is that they offer a great way to do large scale analyses very quickly.
 I scaled up the example above to a 800 km$^2$ area of the Amazon, and the runtime was still only 10 or so seconds on GEE.

 You could probably do a better job for your specific task by training a bespoke model, but that will likely take days of work, not to mention ML know-how, and a lot of compute.
 With embeddings, anyone can perform an analysis in minutes or hours, and the fact that this can easily be applied at a global scale is really impressive.
 I think we will see a lot more use cases built on geospatial embeddings in the coming years.
-I am sure that
+For prototyping, there really is no better tool, and I am excited to see what unexpected use cases pop up from these datasets.